 There are so many reasons to love flowers!
 When we’re around them, enjoying their beauty and fragrance, we feel better and we’re happier!
 Flowers invite pollinators to the garden which is always a good thing, and flowers make for a stunning landscape.
 In this workshop, we’ll review the varieties of flowers and herbs that do well in Florida as cuts and how to grow them.
 If local flowers are available, we’ll also review basic arrangement skills to turn your stems into elegant bouquets.
 Led by Melissa DeSa of Forage Farm.

 Join us at Forage Farm, home to a host of native pollinators and a great place to learn about the best ways to attract them and protect them.
 We will discuss the basics about our native pollinators in Florida and have a hands-on native bee house building activity.
 You will be outdoors, so please bring a sun hat, sunscreen, bug repellant if you wish, and wear close-toed shoes.
 Bring water and snacks.
 Talks led by UF professionals, house building by Melissa and Anna of Forage Farm.
-You must sign up for the workshop, and there is a $35 materials fee.
-Sign up here.
+Please RSVP to Melissa, email@example.com.
+There will be a small fee to cover the costs of materials.

 Seed Saving 101Saturday May 24 10-11:30AM at the Downtown Farmers Garden